dashpay/platform/packages/dashmate/README.md

 * [Docker](https://docs.docker.com/engine/installation/) (v20.10+)
 * [Node.js](https://nodejs.org/en/download/) (v16, NPM v8.0+)

-For Linux installations you may optionally wish to follow the [post-installation steps](https://docs.docker.com/engine/install/linux-postinstall/) to manage Docker as a non-root user, otherwise you will have to run CLI and Docker commands with `sudo`.
+For Linux installations you may optionally wish to follow the Docker [post-installation steps](https://docs.docker.com/engine/install/linux-postinstall/) to manage Docker as a non-root user, otherwise you will have to run CLI and Docker commands with `sudo`.

 ### Distribution package